cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 $ bin/rails action_mailbox:install
 ```

-One final change to make before running our migrations to to add the
+One final change to make before running the migrations is to add the
 `has_one_attached` method to the `ImportDocument` model.

 ```ruby